This level hike is a two mile long trail above the Royal Gorge Route Railroad and the Arkansas River.

 Now, with all that fun information, the trail we are taking that parallels the railroad line appears to be train tunnels, but they are not.
 General Palmer built his attempt to starting on the WEST end of the gorge.

 The parallel route that you will be exploring runs not far above the operating rail line.
 Only two miles long, this route was originally built as an irrigation ditch to supply the orchards of Canon City.
 A pipeline was later added.
 Then a roadway was built on top, and the tunnels enlarged for a scenic drive above the river.
 Three tunnels were blasted into the granite, two iron bridges were built and then the project was abandoned.
 Today it is a level gravel trail that provides a nice wide surface for a foot trail.

 Immediately inside the canyon, you will parallel the rushing Arkansas River and may even witness a trainload of tourists as they pass beneath you.

 Getting There: From Cañon City, head west on Highway 50 through town, also called Royal Gorge Boulevard.
 As you near the end of town, get in the left lane.
 You will see the Colorado Territorial Correctional Facility on your right.
 As the highway takes a quick curve to the right, watch for a left turn lane for Tunnel Drive immediately to your left as you finish the curve.
 Follow Tunnel Drive for one half mile to the dead end in the paved parking lot and public restrooms.

 The hike is a four mile round trip that can get surprisingly chilly, breezy or uncomfortably hot.
 Be prepared with light layers and water.
 Shade and shelter are scarce.
 There is a steep but short paved trail to ascend but it levels out from there.

-This is an excerpt from a chapter in the upcoming book Easy Hikes to the Hidden Past – Pikes Peak Region Edition Available Summer 2020
+This hike is detailed in our book Easy Hikes to the Hidden Past – Pikes Peak Region Edition Available on Amazon.